JOQL

 The operator sub-parts can be described as below:

-While those operator notations are vaguely inspired by the mongodb syntax, they are designed to be more limited and structured (e.g., avoid union types when possible), and not for familiarity.
+While those operator notations are vaguely inspired by the mongodb syntax, they are designed to be more limited and structured, for example to avoid union types when possible, and not for familiarity.

 Error Codes